tpepels/mystic_quest/README.md

 Feel free to run the script multiple times to generate different sets of data.
 The generated files can be utilized for various testing and simulation purposes.

-The `entities.json` file appears to be a JSON-formatted configuration file that defines various entities and their fields for some kind of game or simulation.
+The `entities.json` is a JSON-formatted configuration file that defines various entities and their fields for some kind of game or simulation.
 Let's break down the elements:

 ### Structure